 }

-Important nuance: management company deposits rent manually (fiat → USDC through off-ramp, then to contract).
-Can't fully automate this — tenant pays fiat, not crypto.
+The management company deposits rent manually (fiat → USDC via off-ramp, then into the contract).
+Fully automating this is impossible—tenants pay in fiat.

 Secondary Market and Liquidity

 Real estate tokens are illiquid by nature.
-Secondary market is separate problem.
+Token liquidity is limited due to the asset nature.
+We offer three approaches:

-- Off-chain matching + on-chain settlement — classic approach: orders matched off-chain, settlement on-chain via transfer with compliance check.
+- Off-chain matching + on-chain settlement — orders are matched off-chain, settlement on-chain via transfer with compliance check.

 Oracles and Valuation